decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The `key_material` input to the `KeyGen` operation defined in (#secret-key) MUST be infeasible to guess and MUST be kept secret.
 One possibility is to generate the `key_material` from a trusted, cryptographically secure pseudo random function [@!RFC4086].
 Secret keys MAY be generated using other methods; in this case they MUST be infeasible to guess and MUST be indistinguishable from uniformly random modulo r.

 The `ProofGen` operation defined in (#proof-generation-proofgen) is by its nature a randomized algorithm, requiring the generation of multiple uniformly distributed, pseudo random scalars.
 This makes `ProofGen` vulnerable to attacks caused by bad entropy (like the ones described in [@HDWH12]).
-If randomness is re-used or is in any way predictable or maliciously constructed, an adversary may be able to unveil the undisclosed from the proof messages or the hidden signature value.
+If randomness is re-used or is in any way predictable or maliciously constructed, an adversary may be able to unveil undisclosed information from the proof messages or the hidden signature value.
 More subtle attacks are also possible, where the security properties of the BBS proof may not be broken, but a system making use of the BBS scheme may still be compromised.
-As an example, consider systems that need to monitor and potentially restrict outbound traffic, in order to minimize data leakage during a breach.
+As an example, consider systems that needs to monitor and potentially restrict outbound traffic, in order to minimize data leakage during a breach.
 In such cases, the attacker could manipulate couple of bits in the output of the `get_random` function ((#parameters)) to create an undetected channel out of the system.
 Although the applicability of such attacks is limited for most of the targeted use cases of the BBS scheme, some applications may want to take measures towards mitigating them.
 To that end, it is RECOMMENDED to use a deterministic RNG (like a ChaCha20 based deterministic RNG), seeded with a unique, uniformly random, single seed [@!DRBG].
 This will limit the amount of bits the attacker can manipulate (note that some randomness is always needed).

 In any case, the randomness used in ProofGen MUST be unique in each call and MUST have a distribution that is indistinguishable from uniform.
 If the random scalars are re-used, created from "bad randomness" (for example with a known relationship to each other) or are in any way predictable, the undisclosed messages or the signature value may be compromised.
 Naturally, a cryptographically secure pseudorandom number generator or pseudo random function is REQUIRED to implement the `get_random` functionality.
 See [@!RFC4086] for guidance on implementing such functionality.
 See also [@!RFC8937], for recommendations on generating good randomness in cases where the Prover has direct or in-direct access to a secret key.

 ## Mapping Messages to Scalars

-In an application using BBS Signatures, there are 2 places where messages could be processed.
+In an application using BBS Signatures, there are two places where messages could be processed.
 First, before the messages are passed to the BBS Interface operations, and second, after they are passed to the BBS Interface operations but before they are passed to the BBS Core operations.

 To allow for re-usability of software, it is RECOMMENDED that application specific processing (like UTF-8 encoding [@RFC3629], Base-64  decoding [@RFC4648] etc.,) should happen before messages are passed to the BBS Interface operations.
-In those cases, the application should ensure that all protocol participants have a clear and consistent understating for which method should be used to process a message.
+In those cases, the application should ensure that all protocol participants have a clear and consistent understanding of which method should be used to process a message.
 This can be achieved by associating specific Interfaces (with unique `api_id` values, see (#defining-new-interfaces)) or unique header values (see (#signature-generation-sign)) with different pre-processing methodologies.

 Note that the BBS Interface defined in this document (see (#bbs-signatures-interface)) only accepts messages that are represented as octet strings.
 However, in some more advanced applications, like the ones using range proofs ([@BBB17]) to prove that a signed message is within some range (without disclosing that message), the pre-processing of messages may result to some of them being mapped to scalar values, before they are passed to the BBS Interface (for example, an application could use [@ISO8601] to represent dates as integers etc.,) that should directly be signed (e.g., to not be further processed by `hash_to_scalar`).